Huntingdon St John

 - Bishop's Transcripts: 1604-5, 1608, 1612, 1617-19, 1626-7, See Huntingdon All Saints for B.Ts after 1668.

 - Surviving church records from 1678 are with those of All Saints.

 - The Huntingdonshire Marriage Indexes include marriages from this parish.
-These are, at present, issued in alphabetical listings in series: 1601-1700, and are available from the Huntingdonshire FHS.
+These are, at present, issued in alphabetical listings in series: 1601-1700, and are available from the Cambridgeshire and Huntingdonshire FHS.

 - The population figues for the Huntingdon Borough were broken down further by parish.
 Those for the parish of St. John are:

 - Population in 1921 - 1578